When Systems Do Not Speak: Corporate Structures, Evidential Discontinuity and the Limits of Justice in UK Family and Financial Proceedings

 Courts rely on disclosed information

 These systems operate independently.
-They do not automatically communicate, cross-verify or reconcile.
+They do not automatically communicate, cross-verify, or reconcile.

-The result is a condition of fragmentation.
+The result is fragmentation.

 Each system may contain accurate information.